 Give Them a List of Tasks to Complete

-Tasks such as packing their room, helping out with younger siblings, helping in organizing a garage sale—whatever needs doing around the house will make them feel like part of the move.
-Providing a task list to each member of the family, no matter what their age, helps them feel like they're contributing to the move.
+These can be tasks such as packing their room, helping out their younger siblings, helping in organizing a garage sale — whatever needs doing around the house will make them feel like part of the move.
+Providing a task list to each member of the family, no matter what their age, helps them feel like they're contributing.